zineland/zineland.github.io/content/customization/theme.md

 highlight_theme = "ayu-light"
 ```

-You can visit the theme directory of zine to check all of highlight themes.
+You can visit the theme directory of zine to check all of highlighting themes.

 ```urlpreview
 https://github.com/zineland/zine/tree/master/sublime/themes